ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ### C. Major Algorithms in Supervised Learning

-This section describes 10 major supervised machine learning algorithms, along with their key characteristics and applications:

 #### 1. Linear Regression (5 mins)

 Linear Regression is a fundamental supervised learning algorithm used for predicting continuous outcomes.
 It is widely used in statistics and machine learning for modeling relationships between variables.
 Linear regression offers a simple yet powerful approach to understanding and predicting numerical data by examining the relationships between dependent and independent variables.